LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-08-02-how-i-customized-hydejack-theme.md

 ## Conclusion

 This post originally started with sidebar modification only.
 But now it has become a huge post.
 I might divide this post into smaller ones.
 I'm not an expert in web development.
 Adding simple submenu was pretty challenging & time consuming job for me.
 But taking some time to dig around, I've learned one or two things about how jekyll is working, and web programming.<br>
 it's pretty fun!<br>
 You may find some odd parts, need help implementing features, or you have any suggestions for the improvement please don't hesitate to contact me.<br>
-I'd be very delightful to have any comments.<br>
+I'd be very delightful to have any comments or react with `applause button`.<br>